m-laprise/llamaparty/step_by_step_resources.md

 ## Three classes:
 HF simplifies the pipeline for using any model in its library to three classes of objects:

-1. Models: This object stores the pre-trained weights.
+1. **Models**: This object stores the pre-trained weights.
 For us, it will be a PyTorch model, `torch.nn.Module`.
-2. Configurations: This object stores the hyperparameters (number of layers, size of layers, etc.).
+2. **Configurations**: This object stores the hyperparameters (number of layers, size of layers, etc.).
 You only need to set it manually if you intend to do some training or fine-tuning.
-3. Input adapted pre-processing: This object maps the raw training data into a processed version that can be used for training or fine-tuning.
+3. Input adapted **pre-processing**: This object maps the raw training data into a processed version that can be used for training or fine-tuning.
 For LLMs, this is a tokenizer and it stores the vocabulary and methods for encoding strings (making them machine-readable) and decoding strings (making them human-readable).

 ## Three methods:

 ### (1) Loading:
 The first step is to select a "pretrained checkpoint" from the HF Hub (or a locally saved checkpoint).
-The `from_pretrained()` method initializes all three required classess by downloading, caching, and loading class instances and related data.
+The `from_pretrained()` method initializes all three required classes by downloading, caching, and loading class instances and related data.
 Such data includes, for instance, hyperparameters, vocabulary, and weights.

 ### (2) Saving and (3) publishing:
 If you make modifications to either of the three classes (model, configuration, tokenizer), you can save a checkpoint locally with the `to_pretrained()` method, for subsequent retrieval with `from_pretrained()`.
 If you want to publish the checkpoint to share it with others, you can use the `push_to_hub()` method instead.